Communio-Templorum/bylaws/Articles-of-Incorporation.md

 The Corporation will have members.

-Membership in the Corporation shall not be denied or abridged by race, color, ethnicity, sex, gender, sexual orientation, gender identity, age, ancestry, national origin, nationality, citizenship, or disability status.
+Membership in the Corporation and the Curiae shall not be denied or abridged by race, color, ethnicity, sex, gender, sexual orientation, gender identity, age, ancestry, national origin, nationality, citizenship, or disability status.

-No person can be denoted as a Member of the Corporation without their express permission.
+No person can be denoted as a Member of the Corporation or any Curiae without their express permission.

 The Corporation shall not direct or encourage Members to shun any individual person, whether they be a current or former Member of the Corporation or in any way unaffiliated with the Corporation.

-### Pater Familias

-* The title of "Pater Familias" may be conferred onto select Active Members.
-Qualifications and requirements for such title shall be outlined in the Bylaws.

-* The title of "Pater Familias" cannot be denied to any individual on the basis of race, color, ethnicity, sex, gender, sexual orientation, gender identity, ancestry, national origin, nationality, citizenship, or disability status.

-* A majority of Patres Familiarum shall meet at least once each calendar year to elect from amongst themselves their representative to the Board of Directors and to discuss other business of the Corporation as they see fit.

-	* The Patres Familiarum may keep and record a set of bylaws applying to their organization as they see fit.

 ### Non-voting Members